Nisha318/sonarqube-sast-lab/README.md

 Screenshots of successful pipeline execution are included in `/screenshots`.

+Policy evaluation results are published alongside scan summaries to make enforcement decisions transparent and explainable.

 ---

-## Phase 3 – Policy as Code Enforcement (CI/CD)
+## Phase 3 – Policy as Code Enforcement

-Phase 3 extends the CI/CD security pipeline by externalizing security enforcement logic into an explicit Policy as Code layer.
+Phase 3 extends the CI/CD security pipeline by externalizing security enforcement logic into an explicit, version-controlled Policy as Code layer evaluated during CI execution.
 This phase demonstrates how security decisions can be defined, reviewed, and enforced independently of individual tools or pipeline implementation.

-Rather than embedding pass or fail logic directly within CI workflow steps, enforcement thresholds are defined as version-controlled policy and evaluated programmatically during pipeline execution.
+Rather than hard-coding enforcement logic directly into CI steps or relying solely on tool exit codes, enforcement thresholds are defined as version-controlled policy and evaluated programmatically during pipeline execution.

 ![Phase 3 Architecture Diagram](assets/phase3-diagram.png)